 What is the Selection Sort?

-In a selection sort, the unsorted array’s unsorted elements’ lowest value is picked out in each pass and moved to the proper location inside the array.
-The algorithm is also the simplest.
-It is an algorithm for in-place comparison sorting.
-In this procedure, the array is split into two sections, the first of which is sorted and the second of which is unsorted.
-The array’s sorted portion starts off empty, while its unsorted portion contains the specified array.
-On the left is the sorted portion, while on the right is the unsorted portion.
+In a selection sort, the lowest value of the unsorted array’s unsorted items is chosen in each pass and transferred to the appropriate place inside the array.
+The algorithm is the most straightforward.
+It is an algorithm for sorting data using in-place comparisons.
+The array is divided into two portions in this process, the first of which is sorted and the second of which is not.
+The sorted section of the array is initially empty, whereas the unsorted portion of the array includes the given array.
+The sorted part is on the left, while the unsorted part is on the right.

-In a selection sort, the unsorted array’s first element is chosen from its smallest elements and given the top spot.
+In a Selection sort program in C , the unsorted array’s first element is chosen from its smallest elements and given the top spot.
 The second-smallest element is then chosen and put in the second slot after that.
 The procedure is repeated until the full array has been sorted.

 The selection sort’s average and worst-case complexity, where n is the number of items, is O(n2).
 This makes it unsuitable for huge data collection.